cm-example-user/example-repo/README.md

 # example-repo

-this repository's documenttion could use some work to improve it.
+This repository's documentation needs to be improved.